somhi/PCXT_DeMiSTify/sidi/README.md

 * ADLIB sound not implemented due to lack of BRAM in this board.

+* C/MS Game Blaster sound not implemented (with it enabled there was hungs during BIOS load)

 * Credits screen not implemented due to lack of BRAM in this board.
 F11 pauses the core.
 If you press it, remember to press it again to continue the core execution.

 * CGA 32 kB implemented.
 Some Tandy games are now playable like Prince of Persia, Cool Crocks and Sierra's Manhunter.